swift-project/docs/docs/troubleshooting/faq/xp_landing_gear/deactivate_plugins_xorganizer.md

 If you use several plugins for CSL model injection, xOrganizer may be a comfortable solution to switch between them.

-XSwiftBus ON, X-IvAp OFF | XSwiftBus OFF, X-IvAp ON |
+xswiftbus ON, X-IvAp OFF | xswiftbus OFF, X-IvAp ON |
 |-|-|
 | ![](./../../../img/xorganizer_swift_enabled.jpg) | ![](./../../../img/xorganizer_xivap_enabled.jpg) |